Repairs

 For urgent repairs, giving your landlord 24 hours to respond may be reasonable, but it may take longer for the repair to be carried out.
 Urgent repairs include:

-• no heating in cold weather
+- having no heating in cold weather

-• no running water
+- having no running water or electricity

-• no working toilets in your home
+- if no toilets are working in your home

-• structural collapse in the building or imminent structural collapse.
+- structural collapse in the building or imminent structural collapse.

 If you think you have a gas leak, leave the house and call the National Gas Emergencies number on 0800 111 999.

-Contact the housing regulation team
+Contacting the housing regulation team

-• the date you first contacted your landlord
+- the date you first contacted your landlord

-• if your landlord responded to your request
+- if your landlord responded to your request

-• your landlord’s contact details
+- your landlord’s contact details

-• what problems or hazards there are in your home.
+- what problems or hazards there are in your home.

-You can upload photos.
+You can upload photos when submitting this form.

 What we will do